Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

-TLSA records and DANE represent a fundamental shift in how TLS trust can work — moving authority from centralized Certificate Authorities to domain owners via DNS.
-While browser adoption remains limited, DANE for SMTP is already protecting email in transit across a growing portion of the internet.
-The combination of DNSSEC-signed zones and TLSA records provides cryptographic proof of which certificates are valid, eliminating entire classes of man-in-the-middle attacks.
-If you operate a mail server, deploying DANE with a 3 1 1 TLSA record on port 25 is one of the most impactful security improvements you can make today.
+TLSA records and DANE represent a fundamental shift in how TLS trust can work — moving some authority from centralized Certificate Authorities to domain owners via DNS.
+While browser adoption remains limited, DANE for SMTP is already used to protect email in transit in deployments where sending MTAs validate DANE and DNSSEC.
+The combination of DNSSEC-signed zones and TLSA records lets validating clients verify which certificates are valid, reducing certificate-substitution risk.
+If you operate a mail server, deploying DANE with a 3 1 1 TLSA record on port 25 can be a high-impact security improvement when your DNSSEC and certificate operations are mature.

 Ready to manage your DNS with confidence?